 A Note On USB Microphones

-The popular caveat here would be that USB microphones output digital audio data rather than electrical AC audio signal.
+The popular caveat here would be that USB microphones output digital audio data rather than electrical AC audio signals.

-Truth is, the mic capsules of USB microphone do in fact create AC voltages.
+The truth is, the mic capsules of USB microphones do, in fact, create AC voltages.
 However, these microphones have built-in analog-to-digital converters that convert these AC voltages into digital data before the audio is outputted from the microphone.

 For more information on analog and digital microphones, check out my article Are Microphones Analog Or Digital Devices?
 (Mic Output Designs)“.